 - A car free development except for disabled parking

-- Achieved CfSH Level 4 , with the inclusion of roof-top PV panels contributing renewable energy to the scheme.
+- Achievement of a CfSH Level 4 , with the inclusion of roof-top PV panels, contributing renewable energy to the scheme

 The constraints imposed by site layout and building design called for particular care in planning and intensive ongoing management of the operations phase of the project, with particular attention paid to project phasing, logistics of deliveries and storage of materials.
 The proximity of the site to the 10th century St Dunstan’s Church and its surrounding conservation area made for a challenging planning process, up to and including the discharge of conditions, when the planning authority changed its stance on the previously proposed cladding and insisted upon a change of material at a very late stage.
 Having failed to achieve a result via documentary submissions, this challenge was eventually overcome by providing full-scale cladding mock-ups for the local planning officer and urban design officer to review and approve in person, on site.

-The Residential site was managed by a full time project manager and site manager, and site based quantity surveyor, with weekly attendance by the Guildmore Head of Construction, Design Manager and Health and Safety Manager.
+The residential site was managed by a full time Project Manager and Site Manager, and site based Quantity Surveyor, with weekly attendance by Guildmore’s Head of Construction, Design Manager and Health and Safety Manager.

-We have reached the end of the defects rectification period on this project (handover September 2015) End-user satisfaction for the 40 affordable-rent flats is demonstrated in the low level of call-backs and defects requiring rectification during that period.
+Having reached the end of the defects rectification period on this project, (handover September 2015) end-user satisfaction for the 40 affordable-rent flats is demonstrated in the low level of call-backs and defects requiring rectification during that period.

-Guildmore is committed to employing local youth on apprenticeship schemes, and using local companies throughout the design and construction of the development where possible.
-It also took an active part in local enterprise and employment initiatives.
+Guildmore is committed to employing local youth on apprenticeship schemes, and using local companies throughout the design and construction of the development, where possible.
+We also took an active part in local enterprise and employment initiatives.

-Our diverse ranges of developments represent innovative design and environmentally responsible construction.
-We set standards for best practice in sustainable, ethical building design, construction and operation and we have achieved accreditations to: The Chartered Institute of Building (CIOB), ISO:9001.
-14001 & 18001, Waste & Resource Action Programme (WRAP).
+Our diverse range of developments represent innovative design and environmentally responsible construction.
+We set standards for best practice in sustainable, ethical building design, construction and operation and we have achieved accreditations to: The Chartered Institute of Building (CIOB), ISO:9001,.
+14001 & 18001, as well as the Waste & Resource Action Programme (WRAP).